 One area where he has differed with Chairman Greenspan is on how to define "price stability."
 Of course, both see price stability as a prime objective of policy.
-But for Chairman Greenspan, the definition has been behavioral-that is, he would say that we have achieved price stability when inflation is low enough that it does not affect people's economic decisions.
-In contrast, well before Bernanke was nominated to be Fed Chairman, he said that he would like to see the establishment of a numerical objective for price stability.
-If you're interested in getting a full articulation of his views, I'd recommend you take a look at a speech he gave in October 2003 at a conference at the St. Louis Fed.
+But for Chairman Greenspan, the definition has been behavioral-that is, he would say that we have achieved price stability when inflation is low enough that it does not materially affect people's economic decisions.
+In contrast, well before Bernanke was nominated to be Fed Chairman, he said that he would like to see the establishment of a numerical objective for price stability (see Bernanke 2003).
 Since his nomination, he has said that he would not institute such an approach without a consensus among FOMC members.

 For my part, I'm sympathetic to the idea of a quantitative objective for price stability, as I agree that it enhances both Fed transparency and accountability.
 I have previously articulated my views on this.
-I see an inflation rate between 1 and 2 percent, as measured by the core personal consumption expenditures price index, as an appropriate price stability objective for the Fed.
+I see an inflation rate between 1% and 2%, as measured by the core personal consumption expenditures price index, as an appropriate price stability objective for the Fed.
 However, I also think it is critically important that a numerical inflation objective not weaken our commitment to a dual mandate that includes full employment.
-Therefore, I would see the numerical objective as a long-run goal, and would want the Committee to have a flexible timeframe within which to maintain it.
+Therefore, I would see the numerical objective as a long-run goal and would want the Committee to have a flexible timeframe within which to maintain it.
 We've done a good job under Chairman Greenspan of promoting both price stability and full employment.
-I believe that a numerical long-run objective for inflation will enhance our ability to maintain that success even in the face of the significant challenges that may come up.
+I believe that a numerical longrun objective for inflation will enhance our ability to maintain that success even in the face of the significant challenges that may come up.